czi-catalystproject/hub-champion-training/instructors/instructor-notes.md

 Dear all,

 Thank you for attending the recent Hub Champion Training workshop.
 We hope you left your workshop with skills and knowledge needed to empower your communities to make best use out of the hub.
 We would like to capture your thoughts about what was covered and your perception of the workshop overall.
-Please complete the post-workshop survey at [https://forms.gle/XK1rtVypGWxMki3BA](https://forms.gle/XK1rtVypGWxMki3BA) as soon as possible.
+Please complete the [post-workshop survey](#) as soon as possible.

 If you have any questions and would like to contact us, feel free to email us at [support@2i2c.org](mailto:support@2i2c.org).
 We are excited about your continued involvement with our community!